Assisted Living Mexico, Mexico Retirement, Mexico Senior Living, Senior Care Mexico, Senior Living Mexico

 Senior Living in Mexico – A Chat with SLF’s Steve Moran and Wendy Jane Carrel, Senior Housing and Care Specialist Mexico

-When recovering from dental surgery and in an altered state, I was interviewed by colleague and dedicated senior care friend Steve Moran.
+When recovering from dental surgery and in an altered state, I was interviewed by colleague and dedicated senior care advocate Steve Moran.
 For more than 10 years Steve has published an on-line magazine reaching thousands of U.S. senior housing executives and their teams – Senior Living Foresight.

 Below is a link to our overview chat about Senior Living in Mexico which may be located on Steve’s web site, LinkedIn, and You Tube.
 (Please scroll to bottom of copy to find link if you are interested).